utkarshcmu/grafana.org/content/blog/2018-05-18-timeshift-ep45.md

 <div style=" padding: 20px; background: url(/assets/img/blog/timeshift/polygon_texture_black.jpg); background-size: cover; border-radius: 4px;">
 	<h4>We're Hiring!</h4>
-	<p>We've recently announced <strong>two new positions</strong> at our Stockholm office!
+	<p>We're looking for engineers for <strong>four open positions</strong> in New York/Stockholm and remote!
 Are you passionate about open source software?
 Do you thrive on tackling complex challenges to build the future?
-Check out all of our open positions and apply today!
+Want to work with awesome people?
+Be the next to join our team.
 	</p>
 	<a class="btn btn-outline" href="https://grafana.com/about/hiring?utm_source=blog&utm_campaign=timeshift_45" target="_blank">View our Open Positions</a>
 </div>